Claptrap: Promotion and reception

 Claptrap won the "Character of the Year" award at the Spike Video Game Awards in 2012.
 During Claptrap's bounty challenge in the video game Poker Night 2, Claptrap bids with his Spike trophy.
+In 2013, Claptrap appearance in Borderlands 2 was a nomination on The Fannies, an annual award broadcast on Teletoon at Night, for "Best Dramatic Performance by a Robot".